mencargo/42/README.md

 let g:mail42 = '42login@student.42xxxx'
 ```

-Note: You may need to install libbsd to use bsb functions like strlcat and such...
+Note: You may need to install libbsd and compile with -lbsd flag to use bsb functions like strlcat and such...

 ## Git stuff: